ellisez/inject-golang/README.md

 // @param *<ParamName, required> <type:query|path|header|body|formData> <DataType> <IsRequired> <Description>
 ```

-> `@router` will cause the system to generate a proxy function with the same name as the function to complete parameter parsing and injection, which can also be changed through `@proxy`;
+> `@router` will cause the system to generate a proxy function with the same name as the function to complete parameter parsing and injection;
 >
 > `@webApp` is used to associate webApp instances.
 WebApp instance is provided by `@webProvide` and the default instance name is "WebApp";
 >